cloudfoundry/bpm-release/docs/bpm.md

 # bpm

 bpm, as the README outlines, is a stepping stone to isolate collocated BOSH jobs from one another.
-Ideally this project should not exist and instead we would use an existing container scheduler but we have a huge number of existing BOSH releases which would benefit from this isolation. bpm provides a straightforward but opinionated runtime for existing BOSH jobs.
+Ideally, this project should not exist and instead we should use an existing container scheduler.
+However, we have a huge number of existing BOSH releases which would benefit from this isolation. bpm provides a straightforward but opinionated runtime for existing BOSH jobs.